IreneKilgannon/pands-project/README.md

 ![Pair plot](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Pair_plot.png)

-When we exam the pair plot we can see that there are two distinct clusters in most plots.
+When we exam the pairplot we can see that there are two distinct clusters in most plots.
 Most have one large and one smaller cluster.
 From the information the histograms and box plots have provided the smaller cluster is probably _Iris setosa_.
 A scatter plot defined by hue for the species should confirm this.

 As part of my plotting module, there is also a function to create scatter plots for each of the numeric variables in the data set.
 The pair plot function creates twelve scatter plots for the four numeric variables in the iris data set.
 Each set of variables gets plotted twice e.g. petal width vs petal length and petal length vs petal width, so the same plot with the axis's reversed.
 The plot_scatter function in plotting.py is designed to generate half the number of plots created by pair plot, so each variable will only get plotted once against the other.
 Hue is an optional parameter for this function.
 The plot_scatter function will be used to create scatter plots for the data set, with hue equal to species.

 <details>
-<summary>Code to Create Scatter Plots Using Plotting.py.</summary>
+<summary>Code to Create Scatter Plots using Plotting.py.</summary>

 ```python
 # This function is contained in the plotting.py module